 Division of Sewerage and Drainage, Sewer Maintenance Operations Center (614) 645-7102

-No materials containing rubber, grease, asphalt, or petroleum products, such as tires, autoparts, plastics or plastic coated wire may be burned (OAC 3745-19).
+Open burning shall be performed in accordance with Ohio Administrative Code 3745-19.
+No materials containing rubber, grease, asphalt, or petroleum products, such as tires, autoparts, plastics or plastic coated wire may be burned.
 Open burning is not allowed in restricted areas, which are defined as: 1) within corporation limits; 2) within 1,000 feet outside of a municipal corporation having a population of 1,000 to 10,000; and 3) a one mile zone outside of a corporation of 10,000 or more.
 Outside of restricted areas, no open burning is allowed within 1,000 feet of an inhabited building on another property.
 Open burning is permissible in a restricted area for: heating tar, welding, smudge pots and similar occupational needs, and heating for warmth or outdoor barbeques.
 Outside of restricted areas, open burning is permissible for landscape or land-clearing wastes (plant material, with prior written permission from Ohio EPA), and agricultural wastes, excluding buildings.

 Dust Control or dust suppressants shall be used to prevent nuisance conditions, in accordance with the manufacturer’s specifications and in a manner, which prevent a discharge to waters of the state.
 Sufficient distance must be provided between applications and nearby bridges, catch basins, and other waterways.
 Application (excluding water) may not occur when rain is imminent as noted in the short term forecast.
 Used oil may not be applied for dust control.